5l1v3r1/pykit/docs/source/tutorial.rst

     }

-Great, we just build an function that does nothing :).
+Great, we just built a function that does nothing :).
 We can now start to populate it with some basic blocks and instructions.
 Lets make it add these
 numbers: